jkohlin/wordpress-basics/2-ecosystem-theme-templates.md

 When building a theme we are required to include a template called `index.php`.
 This will become the default template and be used to render all content.

-In addition to `index-php` we are free to add more templates to fit different content.
-Wordpress comes with a clever template system where the template's filename is used.
+In addition to `index-php` we as developers can add more templates to fit different content and situations.
+Wordpress will use the template filename to decide when to use which template.

 > Note: Adding templates should be done with great care and not just to make small variantions of a layout.
 One template can present content i various ways with the help of PHP logic.